maheshsabnis/blazeclan_exp/nodejs/readme.md

         - Administrator Role Can perform CRUD operations for Department
         - Manager Role can perform, CReate, Read, Update but not delete
         - Clear Role can perform only Read operation

+# Date 16-09-2021
+1. (Today)Integrate the token in the Role-Based-Security Assignment of Date 15-09-2021.
+The Payload of the token must carry UserId and RoleName to tyhe client.
+Make sure that, the database table is created to store following information of the User
+    - LoginDateTime, Token, API Accessed, LogoutDateTime
+    - If the User is Loggedout, then no further requests are processed for the user even the token in not expired